rwxrob/boost/README.md

    * Work with File System from Command Line
    * Understand Streams, Pipes, and Redirection
    * Edit Files with Basic Vi (Then Vim)
    * Manage Users, Groups, and Permissions
-* Start Scripting in POSIX Shell
+* Start Scripting in POSIX Shell (Not Bash, Yet)
    * Scripts are Just Terminal Commands in a File
    * Functions, Procedures, Operations, Methods
    * State, Data Types, Variables, and Constants